huobei1997/huobei1997.github.io/content/blog/IRMA_Workflow/index.md

 ## 3. The Workflow: Assembly & Validation

-This section outlines the complete process of running the assembly and immediately verifying the results using NCBI's web tools to ensure the "Iterative Refinement" hasn't introduced artifacts.
+This section outlines the complete process of running the assembly and immediately verifying the results using NCBI's web tools to validate the results.

 ### Step 1: Run the Assembly
 To assemble an Influenza sample (using the built-in `FLU` module):